 - In another bowl, mash your ripe bananas.

-- To mashed bananas, mix in sugar, shredded carrot, oil, pineapple, yogurt, eggs and vanilla extract.
+- To mashed bananas, mix in sugar, shredded carrots, oil, pineapple, yogurt, eggs and vanilla extract.

 - Combine the flour mixture with your banana mixture.